What is RHA?

 SGA, CDAC, and WST launched the Menstrual Product Program (MPP) in Spring 2020 with a simple goal: make menstrual products easily and readily available across campus, for free, for those who need them.
 In Spring 2021, we worked with SGA to start expanding the program into residence halls, and we’re now piloting the program in 10 residence halls across campus.

 ⏩ Revised Legislative Council Operations

-Prior to Fall 2020, residents, RAs, and external student organizations seeking funding through RHA’s Legislative Council (LC) had to navigate through a two-week process to secure funding.
+Prior to Fall 2020, residents and RAs seeking funding through RHA’s Legislative Council (LC) had to navigate through a two-week process to secure funding.
 Slow and restrictive, this two-week process limited the number of residents who could readily access Legislative Council funds and made planning events with short turnarounds more difficult.
 The result: residents across campus weren’t getting the maximum benefit out of RHA.